brandongohwh/CUEAudio/README.md

 Pulls audio from CUE! and processes it into WAV/MP3 files.
 This code is also **extendible** to games that use HCA/ACB/AWB compression.
 Only thing to edit is the directory names in the ```startprocess.py``` and ```adbpull.bat``` files.

-## Special Thanks
+## Acknowledgements

-The code uses the following repositories:
+The code incorporates code from the following repositories:

 - Deretore (/deretore/): [link](https://github.com/OpenCGSS/DereTore)